null-null-eins-zwei/developedbyed-react-redux/README.md

 ### Chapter 2

 - React component can't return multiple elements, always should encapsulate in only one parrent.
 Also check `<></>` JSX tag pair and `React.Fragment`.
+- `props` can be passed to component as object, or can be decomposed with object [Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntaxis.
+- Props can go down to sub-component, but this is one-way communication
 -